capfredf/clang-repl-cc/content/_index.md

 ![Demo2](cc2.gif)

-## Under Development
+## Future Work

-The type-directed feature is still a work in progress.
+The type-directed code completion is still a work in progress.
 It was developed based on an early version of the patch submitted.
-Basically it takes type information into consideration.
+With this feature, code completion results are further narrowed down to well-typed candidates with respect to completion points.
 Here is a screecast:

 ## Acknowledgments